internet4000/find/docs/deployment.md

 ## Methods
-There are diverse possibilities to deploy a new instance with a custom Find, generally it will need the correct values for the `I4K_FIND_URL` environment variable, `https://example.org/my-find`.
+There are diverse possibilities to deploy a new instance with a custom Find.
+The OpenSearch configuration is generated from the `I4K_FIND_URL` environment variable (e.g., `https://example.org/my-find`).

+**For GitHub Pages deployments**: The `I4K_FIND_URL` automatically defaults to your repository's GitHub Pages URL, so no manual configuration is needed.

+**For custom domains**: Set the `I4K_FIND_URL` environment variable to your deployment URL.
 As reference, check the different CI/CD workflow recipes.

 > The recommended method is to use a CI/CD recipe to deploy a custom
 > instance, to a custom server (or pages like the default